-“Monthly Shaping Factors” means the factors, as stated in section 1.2.1.3 of this exhibit, which BPA shall use to determine the amount of Firm Requirements Power priced at Tier 1 Rates for each month of a Fiscal Year.
-BPA shall determine «Customer Name»’s Monthly Shaping Factors in accordance with section 1.2.1.2 of this exhibit using «Customer Name»’s “monthly 2010 load values” and “annual 2010 load value” as determined in accordance with section 1.2.1.1 of this exhibit.
+For purposes of this section “Monthly Shaping Factors” means the twelve monthly factors on a Rate Period basis, as stated in section 1.2.1.3 of this exhibit, which BPA shall use to determine the amount of Firm Requirements Power priced at Tier 1 Rates for each month of a Fiscal Year.
+BPA shall determine «Customer Name»’s Monthly Shaping Factors in accordance with section 1.2.1.2 of this exhibit using «Customer Name»’s “monthly load values” and “annual load value” as determined in accordance with section 1.2.1.1 of this exhibit.

-1.2.1.1 Calculation of Monthly and Annual 2010 Load Values
+1.2.1.1 Calculation of Monthly and Annual Load Values

-Each “monthly 2010 load value” for «Customer Name» shall be equal to «Customer Name»’s monthly Total Retail Load current
+BPA shall calculate «Customer Name»’s “monthly load value” for each month of the year by taking the average of «Customer Name»’s Total Retail Load, expressed in MWh, for the four years prior to the current Rate Case Year for the applicable month.

+Monthly Load Value =

 avgTRL monthYear 1, TRL monthYear 2,TRL monthYear 3,TRL monthYear 44

-for FY 2010, as adjusted in accordance with sections 4.1.1.1, 4.1.1.2, and 4.1.1.3 of the TRM. «Customer Name»’s “annual 2010 load value” shall be equal to the sum «Customer Name»’s “monthly 2010 load values” for current all months of FY 2010.
+where:

+TRL monthYear 1 means the Total Retail Load, in MWh, of a given month in the first year of the four-year period prior to the current Rate Case Year

+TRL monthYear 2 means the Total Retail Load, in MWh, of a given month in the second year of the four-year period prior to the current Rate Case Year

+TRL monthYear 3 means the Total Retail Load, in MWh, of a given month in the third year of the four-year period prior to the current Rate Case Year

+TRL monthYear 4 means the Total Retail Load, in MWh, of a given month in the fourth year of the four-year period prior to the current Rate Case Year

+BPA shall calculate «Customer Name»’s “annual load value” by taking the average of «Customer Name»’s Total Retail Load, expressed in MWh for the four Fiscal Years prior to the current Rate Case Year.

+Annual Load Value =

 avgTRLYear 1, TRLYear 2,TRLYear 3, TRLYear 44

+Where:

+TRLYear 1 means the Total Retail Load, in MWh, the first year of the four year period prior to the current Rate Case Year

+TRLYear 2 means the Total Retail Load, in MWh, the second year of the four year period prior to the current Rate Case Year

+TRLYear 3 means the Total Retail Load, in MWh, the third year of the four year period prior to the current Rate Case Year

+TRLYear 4 means the Total Retail Load, in MWh, the fourth year of the four year period prior to the current Rate Case Year

 Calculation of Monthly Shaping Factors

 BPA shall calculate «Customer Name»’s Monthly Shaping Factors as follows: (1) the “monthly shape numerator” for each month, divided by (2) the “monthly shape denominator”.

+Where:

-The “monthly shape numerator” shall be equal to (a) the “monthly 2010 load value” for the corresponding month in FY 2010 minus (b) «Customer Name»’s Existing Resource amounts for each month of FY 2012all months within both years of , as listed in section 2 of Exhibit A, expressed in MWh; and ;
+“monthly shape numerator” equals (1) the “monthly load value” for the corresponding month minus (2) the average of «Customer Name»’s Dedicated Resource amounts for that month for all months within both years of the given Rate Case Year, as listed in section 2 of Exhibit A, expressed in MWh; and

-(2) The “monthly shape denominator” shall be equal to (a) the “annual 2010 load value,” minus (b) the sum of «Customer Name»’s Dedicated Resource amounts for all months of FY 2012, as listed in section 2 of Exhibit A, expressed in MWh.
+“monthly shape denominator” equals (1) the “annual load value,” minus (2) the average of «Customer Name»’s Dedicated Resource amounts for all months within both years of the given Rate Period as listed in section 2 of Exhibit A, expressed in MWh.

-(3) The Monthly Shaping Factors shall be equal to (a) the “monthly shape numerator” for each month, divided by (b) the “monthly shape denominator”.

 1.2.1.3 Monthly Shaping Factors

-By September 15, 2011, BPA shall update the table below with «Customer Name»’s Monthly Shaping Factors calculated in accordance with this section 1.2.1.
-These Monthly Shaping Factors shall not change for the term of this Agreement.
+By October 31, 2027 and by October 31 of each Rate Case Year, BPA shall update the table below with «Customer Name»’s Monthly Shaping Factors calculated in accordance with this section 1.2.1.